-When our amydgala is lit up in the limbic system of our brain, our ability to see the big picture – dissappears.
+When our amygdala is lit up in the limbic system of our brain, our ability to see the big picture – disappears.
 The fight flight freeze response takes over.
 We literally suffer from tunnel vision.
-If we are outside the window of tolerance, ( Ogden & Fisher 2015) and in hyperarousal, we become irritable, edgy, angry, -ready for a fight or ready to flight – take off.
+If we are outside the window of tolerance, ( Minton, Ogden et al, 2006) and in hyper arousal, we become irritable, edgy, angry, -ready for a fight or ready to flight – take off.

 When in hypoarousal we get foggy, fuzzy, dissociate, depressed, unable to move, numb, frozen.Either way, we are ready for the worst case scenario.
 Outside of the window of tolerance we catastrophize, awfulize, distort reality to fit our negative beliefts.